ankeesler/anwork/README.md

   a verb.
 - There needs to be a checkstyle system put in place.
 - Use more package scope in the app.cli package so that the interface is cleaner.
+- The CLI usage printing is ugly.
+Write a real test for this.